Hari70a/React-native-Facebook-Integration/README.md

 * Avoid get android key from command prompt because this will the app to install only once .
 After then it will show invalid hash key

 * Then proceed with following steps
+### Installation of Facebook  in npm

+     npm install --save react-native-facebook-login

 ###Step 1-Update Gradle settings